Yu-Yy/DMD/README.md

 - **[May 21, 2025]** Codebase updated.
     - Added GPU-based score computation for significantly improved speed.
 - **[July 21, 2025]** Jounel version realeased and weights updated.
-    - The extended journal paper has been made available on arXiv and is currently under review.
+    - The extended journal paper has been made available on [arXiv](https://arxiv.org/abs/2507.15297) and is currently under review.
 New model weights (DMD++) have been released.
+FDD pipeline will be avaible at [here](https://github.com/Yu-Yy/FLARE).

 ## ⚙️ Requirements